 Internal risk factors

-Furthermore, the decreased auditory acuity also reduces the elderly’s ability to identify and respond appropriately to whistles, alarms and warning calls.
-For instance, if there is an impending danger caused by fire or health concerns, they cannot hear and respond to the siren coming from an ambulance or fire truck.
+Furthermore, decreased auditory acuity also reduces the elderly’s ability to identify and respond appropriately to whistles, alarms and warning calls.
+For instance, if there is an impending danger caused by fire or emergency concerns, they cannot hear and respond to the siren coming from an ambulance or fire truck.
 Their diminished sensitivity causes them to be at risk for injuries and accidents.
 In fact, if they have a health problem or chronic disease, their safety is in jeopardy.
-They might have an altered balance, decreased mobility and muscle strength, gait changes, slowed reaction time and postural changes conditions, which causes them to fall, slip or slide in different areas.
+They might have an altered balance, decreased mobility and muscle strength, gait changes, slowed reaction time and postural changes conditions, which cause them to fall, slip or slide in different areas.

 Addressing Different Safety Issues

 Safety is always a concern among older adults.
 Their vulnerability to external and internal factors often leads them to a higher risk of irreversible physical injuries and death.
 To address this issue, family members are advised to hire someone to look after their aging parents or grandparents.
-This individual will be of great help to the family and the older adults who require assistance in their day to day activities.
+This individual will be of great help to the family and the older adults who require assistance in their day-to-day activities.
 Whenever possible, the hired personnel should be a licensed carer or nurse who has the right knowledge in dealing with the demands of the elderly.

 For older adults living in their own homes, certain areas should be renovated to minimize falls, slips and bruises.
 Every part of the house should be accessible, especially if the elderly use a wheelchair or cane.
 Stairs and other objects that can hinder pathways should be adjusted.
 Family members should make an effort to help their older adult cope with routine activities.
 If the elderly are placed in a healthcare facility, make sure to check its ability to provide a better way of living.
 An elderly should be placed in an area where risks are minimized and safety measures are adequately implemented.